camunda/camunda-docs/docs/reference/grpc.md

 [Zeebe](../product-manuals/zeebe/zeebe-overview.md) clients use [gRPC](https://grpc.io/) to communicate with the cluster.

+> **Note:** This specification still contains references to YAML workflows.
+This is a [deprecated feature](../product-manuals/zeebe/open-source/deprecated-features.md) and will be removed at some point

 ## Gateway Service

 The Zeebe Client gRPC API is exposed through a single gateway service.